Is Annotated Command Safe?

 What are the key security findings for Annotated Command?

 Annotated Command's strongest signal is popularity at 100/100.
 No known vulnerabilities have been detected.
-It meets the Nerq Verified threshold of 70+.
+It has not yet reached the Nerq Verified threshold of 70+.

 Security score: 90/100 (strong)